ctalaveraw/ultimate-devops-nas/project/environments/02-staging/README.md

-# "Staging" environment
+# "Development" environment

-This will be used to host the `staging` version of this Ultimate NAS environment.
+This will be used to host the `dev` version of this Ultimate NAS environment.

 Both `dev` and `staging` will contain more up-to-date software.